fixie/fixie/src/Fixie.VisualStudio.TestAdapter/README.md

 ## Visual Studio's Assumptions and Limitations

-1. In a code editor, the right-click context menu can provide a "Run Tests" option when a test framework's `ITestDiscoverer` provides accurate line number information for discovered test methods, and when the discovered tests' `TestCase.FullyQualifiedName` meets certain undocumented restrictions.
+1. In a code editor, the right-click context menu can provide a "Run Tests" option when a test framework provides accurate line number information for discovered test methods, and when the discovered tests' `FullyQualifiedName` meets certain undocumented restrictions.
-Experimentation shows that `TestCase.FullyQualifiedName` may be of the form `<full-name-of-test-class>.<method-name>`.
+Experimentation shows that `FullyQualifiedName` may be of the form `<full-name-of-test-class>.<method-name>`.
 Straying from that format in any way, such as placing argument information like `()` or `(1,2)` at the end, will break the right-click "Run Tests" behavior.